ncoblentz/BurpMontoyaCognito/README.md

 ## Download the Plugin

-See the packages section on the right hand side of this Github Repo.
+See the packages section on the right hand side of this GitHub Repo.
 Look for `burpmontoyacognito-x.y.z-fatjar.jar`.

 ## How to build this plugin